 Asia Community Entity: A group of Stacks holders who are based out of Asia are coming together to form an independent entity focused on working with and developing the Stacks community in Asia.
 Xan Ditkoff, a Growth Partner at Blockstack PBC since 2017, now located in Hong Kong, will be leaving Blockstack PBC to lead this entity before August 1st, 2020.

-Contribution Entity: PBC growth team members Patrick Stanley (Head of Growth) and Gina Abrams (Growth Partner) will form an independent entity for accelerating community contributions within the STX ecosystem in the coming weeks.
+Contribution Entity: PBC growth lead Patrick Stanley (Head of Growth) will form an independent entity for accelerating community contributions within the STX ecosystem in the coming weeks.
 This entity will be responsible for seeding growth of STX as a use case for an internet anchored in Bitcoin.

 Independent Investment Fund: Blockstack Co-Founder Ryan Shea will soon be taking applications for funding founders within the Stacks ecosystem.